County Fair Guide

 Est. 1835August

 The Lorain County Fair in Wellington has been a summer staple in northeastern Ohio since 1835, making it one of the state's oldest county fairs.
-Dating to 1835, it is one of Ohio's oldest and most enduring agricultural fair traditions.
-Harness racing is featured throughout the week.
+Founded in 1835, it stands as one of Ohio's most enduring agricultural fair traditions.
+Harness racing is a featured event.

 7. 7